Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/4-partition-by/partition-by.md

 ## When NOT to Use

-Grand Totals: If you need a calculation across the entire table (e.g., total company revenue), don't partition; just use OVER(ORDER BY...).
+Grand Totals: If you need a calculation across the entire table (e.g., total company revenue), don't partition; use a window aggregate without PARTITION BY (e.g., SUM(...)
+OVER())

 Simple Grouping: If you don't need to see the individual rows (e.g., just a list of Categories and their Sums), a standard GROUP BY is faster and more readable.